rollbar/rollbar-cli/README.md

 See [Source Maps](https://docs.rollbar.com/docs/source-maps) for more information.

 `--next`: This is an optional parameter triggering next version.
-When specified, all source map files are compressed and uploaded as one zip file via signed url directly.
+When specified, all source map files are compressed and uploaded as one zip file directly.

 Example:
 ```